simonpacis/mnt/README.md

 # mnt - Mount Manager & Remote Command Tool

-A lightweight CLI tool to manage mount commands and execute remote operations.
+A simple tool to store the commands you use to mount and unmount filesystems.
+Intended for use with e.g. sshfs.

+Note: There is *no* security built into this tool.
+Use only in completely trusted environments.

 ## Features
 - **Mount Management**: Store and run mount/unmount commands for servers